 - Apple cider vinegar

-Great northern beans have a more delicate texture than other white beans.
+Great Northern beans have a more delicate texture than other white beans.
 They don’t always hold up the best over long or vigorous cooking.
-If you go that route, try a hardier bean like navy or garbanzo beans.
-But since this bean and barley soup is ready in a flash, it’s a great way to try a less common type of bean and add variety to your meals.
+If you go that route, try a hardier bean, such as navy or garbanzo beans.
+But since this white bean and barley soup is ready in a flash, it’s a great way to try a less common type of bean and add variety to your meals.

 Make sure you also have some measuring cups and spoons, can opener, a cutting board and sharpened knife, and a large stockpot or Dutch oven.
 While you could make this in the slow cooker or crock pot, it’s such a simple cooking process that clocks in at just about 30 minutes.
 Not too bad when the entire family is waiting for dinner!